 Tarps are funny.
 They sound weird and feel weird underfoot, and are unusual colors.
 That makes them a thing some alpacas don’t like, but Gia didn’t have a problem being coaxed across.

-The course concluded with a walk through the caution tape – a LOT of the animals balked at this, but Gia didn’t mind, because Sarah had specifically practiced with her on a similar setup at the farm!
+The course concluded with a walk through the caution tape – a LOT of the animals balked at this, but Gia didn’t mind, because Ashar had specifically practiced with her on a similar setup at the farm!

 Here they are with their first-place certificate for the second event!

-I owe a huge thanks to club leaders and farm owners Beth and Sheri (especially Sheri, who let us alpaca-nap Gia while she was on vacation, and Beth, who trailered Gia with her animals so I wouldn’t have a Car Alpaca), Teresa (who works with Sheri at Alpacas of York and who helped coach Sarah specifically on agility as we geared up), and Mickie (whose photos are the GOOD ones you see of the ones in this post; since I was videoing, I didn’t get many still shots!)
+I owe a huge thanks to club leaders and farm owners Beth and Sheri (especially Sheri, who let us alpaca-nap Gia while she was on vacation, and Beth, who trailered Gia with her animals so I wouldn’t have a Car Alpaca), Teresa (who works with Sheri at Alpacas of York and who helped coach Ashar specifically on agility as we geared up), and Mickie (whose photos are the GOOD ones you see of the ones in this post; since I was videoing, I didn’t get many still shots!)